 Singapore Ranked No. 1 In World For Freedom

-Singapore is also ranked no 1 in the world for freedom by the Heritage Foundation’s Index of Economic Freedom.
+Singapore is ranked no 1 in the world for freedom by the Heritage Foundation’s Index of Economic Freedom.
 In comparison, the United States ranks 25th for freedom.

 In looking at the freedom index, the heritage foundation will look at several things, which include: